tasb/docker-kubernetes-training/labs/lab10.md

-# Lab 10 - Let's put everything together!
+# Lab 10 - Connect all the dots

+## Congratulations

+You've finished all the labs!

+Hopefully you feel more prepared about containers and kubernetes.

+Well Done!